 Emerging case law and evolving government policy, combined with rapidly developing technological innovation, places daily demands on our clients and professional partners in statutory agencies to update skills and expertise.
 Landmark has considerable experience of planning for sustainable development, and we are conscious of the value of sharing knowledge across the development sector.

-Recent events have covered planning for solar PV, EIA Screening, Environmental Statements – Best Practice, Ecological Effects of Renewable Energy Development and Public & Stakeholder Engagement.
+Recent events have covered planning for solar PV, EIA Screening, Environmental Statements – Best Practice, Ecological Effects of Renewable Energy Development and Public & Stakeholder Engagement and Biodiversity Net Gain.
 Clients and partners include the RTPI, Regen SW, the Government Office for the SW, DECC, the Planning Inspectorate, PPS, Oxford Brookes University and the University of Portsmouth.

 Our specialist training